Step inside our BMSB treatment facility in Baltimore

 Want to ensure you products arrive in Oceania stink bug-free?
 Explore the range of fumigation and heat treatment options available at our terminal in Baltimore.

-WW Solutions' fumigation facility at the Mid-Atlantic Terminal in Baltimore has been meeting customer demand since it opened in 2015.
+Our heat and fumigation facility at the Mid-Atlantic Terminal in Baltimore has been supporting customers in their efforts to deliver stink bug-free products since it opened in 2015.

 As the scope of BMSB-regulations have expanded, so has our service offering.
 Given the high volume of Oceania-bound products passing through Baltimore, we’ve invested in a heat treatment facility that can accommodate 30 vehicles per treatment on a three-hour cycle.
 This means we can treat up to 120 cars a day, making it an ideal option for automotive OEMs shipping large volumes.